 It’s the third decade of the new millennium and contact center management is under duress.
-A different kind of duress, actually, at least for financial services institutions (FSIs).
-In addition to its responsibilities as a means to control and cut costs — that is, deflecting cases, reducing time on call, and so on — contact center management is now expected to drive business outcomes that contribute to growth.
+A different kind of duress, actually, at least for banks.
+In addition to their responsibilities as a means to control and cut costs — that is, deflecting assisted contacts, reducing handle time, and so on — contact center management is now expected to drive business outcomes that contribute to growth.

 Today, heads of customer service and digital customer experience, even CIOs, are asking new questions:

 - How can we leverage the contact center and self-service to meet a customer’s unmet needs?

 - Could we add value and increase customer satisfaction by recommending products?